Johnathan A. Z. West

 Healthcare is a human right

-I support the idea that all citizens deserve fully functional healthcare services.
+I support the idea that all citizens deserve fully functional healthcare services and this especially includes a woman's right to self-determination.
 One accomplishes this by adjusting the system of penalty and reward for participating in our community.
-Improving opioid addiction response protocols, expanding funding and eligibility for Medicare, opening robust industries like cannabis production, and continued support for reproductive health support programs and services are all ways we can produce better funding models & better health outcomes for our state.
-We can achieve better health if we work together, Lets start now!
+Improving opioid addiction response protocols, expanding funding and eligibility for Medicare, opening robust industries like cannabis production, and continued support for reproductive health programs and services.
+These are just some of the ways we can produce better funding models and better health outcomes for our state.
+We can achieve better health if we work together, Let's start now!

 Principle.
 Parity.
 Progression.